razdoburdin/TG_3D/readme.md

 + gnu scientific library (gsl)
 + argtable

-(Note that code was tested only for gcc)
+(Note that code was tested only for gcc in bouth Linux and Mac).
+(If you have gcc<4.9, you need to set "VECTORIZE=no" in configs/link_keys.conf).

 ##Running the code
 To start calculations run 'make task' in terminal.